allanmviana/allanmviana/README.md

 ## About Me
 I'm a **brazilian economist 💲,** **Python Programmer** <img src="https://github.com/allanmviana/allanmviana/blob/main/img/python.svg" width="15px"> and **Business Analyst 📊**.
 I really enjoy Data Analysis, Tech, Innovation and Open Source Software.
+I'm not a full time programmer.
+I'm interessed in analising data to better understand the world.

 You can also find me at